-If you don’t have a Social Security Number or Individual Taxpayer Identification Number (which international founders might not have), then you have to mail or fax an application in to get an EIN for your US company.
+If you don’t have a Social Security Number or Individual Taxpayer Identification Number, then you have to mail or fax an application to get an EIN for your US company.

-- With SSN: If you have a Social Security Number, you can go to this website and apply for your EIN Online.
+With SSN: If you have a Social Security Number, you can apply for your EIN online.
 If all your information is valid, you will receive your EIN in minutes!

-- Without SSN: If you do not have a Social Security Number, you must fill out an SS-4, and fax it to the IRS.
-It can take anywhere from 8-11 weeks from the day of submission
+Without SSN: If you do not have a Social Security Number, you must fill out an SS-4 and fax it to the IRS.
+It can take anywhere between 8-11 weeks from the day of submission.

-You can read more here in this IRS newsroom update but and if it’s helpful, from doola side, digital signatures have worked with no issues for us and we have only been sending in SS-4s with digital signatures (and have been receiving EINs with them!
+You can read more here in this IRS newsroom update.
+For us at doola, digital signatures have worked with no issues.
+We have only been sending in SS-4s with digital signatures and have been receiving EINs with them!